White automatic Sliding Door

 Diagnostic Feedback Detailed (LCD & LED) Basic (LED Only)

-Customizable Detection Highly Flexible Basic Adjustments
+Customisable Detection Highly Flexible Basic Adjustments

 Weather Adaptability Good Excellent